-The Public Health Service (PHS) and National Science Foundation (NSF) have developed policies and procedures to ensure that the design, conduct, and reporting of research funded under PHS or NSF grants, cooperative agreements, and contracts will not be biased by conflicts of interest affecting the investigators responsible for such research.
+The Public Health Service (PHS), the National Science Foundation (NSF), and the Department of Energy (DOE) have developed regulations and/or policies (Regulations) to ensure that the design, conduct, and reporting of research funded under PHS, NSF, or DOE grants, cooperative agreements, and contracts will not be biased by COI affecting the investigators responsible for such research.

-The PHS/NSF regulations require that each institution and investigator applying for, receiving, or being supported by PHS/NSF funds be compliant with PHS/NSF rules regarding training and disclosure prior to applying for funds and the establishment of conflict of interest management plans prior to the expenditure of funds.
+The Regulations require that each institution and investigator applying for, receiving, or being supported by their funds comply with rules regarding training and disclosure prior to applying for funds, and require that the University establish CMPs prior to the expenditure of funds.

-Investigators applying to PHS or NSF must disclose to the University all “significant financial interests” (as defined in the regulations) related to the investigator’s institutional responsibilities.
-Further, investigators participating in PHS- or NSF-funded research are required to submit an updated disclosure of significant financial interests within thirty days of acquiring any new significant financial interest.
+Investigators applying to PHS, NSF, or DOE must disclose to the University all SFIs related to the investigator’s institutional responsibilities.
+Further, investigators participating in PHS-,NSF-, or DOE-funded research must submit an updated SFI disclosure within thirty days of acquiring any new SFI.

-A conflict of interest exists if the University determines that the investigator has a significant financial interest that could directly and significantly affect the design, conduct, or reporting of PHS- or NSF-funded research.
-The University will not authorize the expenditure of any funds under a PHS- or NSF-funded research project until (a) all investigator disclosures have been reviewed for potential conflicts of interest; and (b) if a conflict of interest exists, a plan satisfactory to the VPRGS to manage the conflict of interest has been developed and implemented.
+A COI exists if the University determines that the investigator has a SFI that could directly and significantly affect the design, conduct, or reporting of the agency-funded research.
+The University will not authorize the expenditure of any funds under a PHS, NSF-, or DOE-funded research project until (a) all investigator disclosures have been reviewed for potential COI; and (b) if a COI exists, a plan satisfactory to the VPRI to manage the COI has been developed and implemented.

-To the extent that these or any other legal requirements are more stringent than this Policy, they will take precedence.
-For a detailed description of the disclosure requirements applicable to PHS/NSF investigators, refer to the “Guidelines on Conflict of Interest Pertaining to Applications for NSF and PHS Research Support,” which is a supplement to this Policy.
+To the extent that the Regulations or any other legal requirements are more stringent than this Policy, they will take precedence.
+For a detailed description of the disclosure requirements applicable to PHS/NSF/DOE investigators, refer to the “Guidelines on Conflict of Interest Pertaining to Applications for NSF and PHS Research Support,” which is a supplement to this Policy.

 V. NON-COMPLIANCE

 A faculty member who violates this Policy is subject to disciplinary action.
 Any University employee or student who knowingly files a false allegation that this Policy has been violated, or who knowingly provides false information to or intentionally misleads University officials who are investigating an alleged violation of this Policy, may be subject to disciplinary action.
-The VPRGS shall establish a mechanism, after consulting with the FCOIO, for investigating concerns or allegations regarding significant financial interests and other opportunities for tangible personal benefit of faculty which are not reported as required under this Policy.
+The VPRI shall establish a mechanism, after consulting with the DCDM, for investigating concerns or allegations regarding SFIs and other opportunities for tangible personal benefit of faculty which are not reported as required under this Policy.
 The review and investigation of concerns or allegations that this Policy has been violated will be conducted confidentially to the extent permitted by law, except insofar as information needs to be disclosed so that the University may effectively investigate the matter or take corrective action.

 If the failure of a faculty member to comply with this Policy has biased the design, conduct, or reporting of funded research, the University may, and in some cases is required to, notify the awarding agency of the compliance failure and the corrective action taken by the University.